 Wow!
 Spitfire Audio teamed up with BT.
 That’s something that makes you listen.
 And on top of that, they are building a synth.
 Now that really had me wondering, not really what I expected from my favorite orchestral library supplier.

-And now, after over 2 years of development, Phobos software synthesizer it is finally here, let’s have a look at it!
+And now, after over 2 years of development, Phobos software synthesizer is finally here, let’s have a look at it!

 Different than expected…

-“Phobos” does a lot of things different, both, compared to what we are used from Spitfire, and compared to most other synths.
+“Phobos” does a lot of things different, both, compared to what we are used to from Spitfire, and compared to most other synths.

 First of all, it is a standalone VST.
 It doesn’t run within Kontakt or Kontakt Player.

 Second, it is a Polyconvolution-Synth.
-Now what that means is, instead of using a convolution for a reverb, BT and Spitfire Audio managed to take a rhythmic element – a convolution – and make it respond tonally.
+Now what that means is, instead of using convolution for a reverb, BT and Spitfire Audio managed to take a rhythmic element – a convolution – and make it respond tonally.
 I don’t know about you, but that instantly makes the sound design juices flow in my brain.

 And while you might expect something mostly rhythmic and subtle, “Phobos” is actually very versatile and comes with over 600 Presets, containing everything from rhythmic to Pads, from Atonal to Textures, and even the raw sound sources are really cool.
 And given all the possibilities for sound manipulation, it is unlikely that you will ever run out of things to try out.